QbicR/QbicR/README.md

 I am a Frontend Developer.
 - :zap: React enjoyer

-- :zap: I've been doing front-end development for about a year.
+- :zap: I've been doing front-end development for about a few years.

 - :zap: Learning new things.